Love Is (Kevin Sharp album)

-Love Is is the second album released by American country music artist Kevin Sharp.
+Love Is is the second studio album by American country music artist Kevin Sharp, released on June 23, 1998 by Asylum Records.
 The only single released from the album, "If She Only Knew", failed to reach the top 40 in the charts while the album itself reached number 36 on the Billboard Top Country Albums chart.
 "Her Heart Is Only Human" was originally recorded by Ty Herndon on his 1996 album Living in a Moment.